Hemophilia and other coagulation disorders: neurologic aspects

 Pharmacology.
 Tizanidine is an agonist at alpha2-agonist receptor sites and presumably reduces spasticity by increasing presynaptic inhibition of motor neurons.
 In animal models, tizanidine has no direct effect on skeletal muscle fibers or the neuromuscular junction and no major effect on monosynaptic spinal reflexes.
 The effects of tizanidine are greatest on polysynaptic pathways.
 The overall effect of these actions is thought to reduce facilitation of spinal motor neurons.
 The main clinical effects are a reduction in tonic stretch and polysynaptic reflexes.
 Tizanidine remains a useful medication for patients suffering from spasticity caused by multiple sclerosis, traumatic brain injury, or spinal cord injury.

 The imidazoline chemical structure of tizanidine is related to that of the antihypertensive drug clonidine and other alpha2-adrenergic agonists.
-Pharmacological studies in animals show similarities between the 2 compounds, but tizanidine was found to have one-tenth to one-fiftieth the potency of clonidine in lowering blood pressure.
+Pharmacological studies in animals show similarities between the two compounds, but tizanidine was found to have one-tenth to one-fiftieth the potency of clonidine in lowering blood pressure.

 Pharmacokinetics.
 The essential features are the following:

 • Following oral administration, tizanidine is essentially completely absorbed and has a half-life of approximately 2.5 hours.